East–West Interconnector: History

 Studies for the UK–Irish interconnection date back to the 1970s when the Irish Electricity Supply Board first examined the possibility of linking the UK and Irish electricity grids.
 Further studies were conducted in the early 1990s and a joint study was recently conducted between Electricity Supply Board and National Grid plc with the support of the European Union.

 In 2004 the Commission for Energy Regulation on request of the Irish Government sought proposals from the private sector to construct two 500 MW merchant interconnectors between Ireland and Wales.
 A private project was established by Imera Power who was contracted to develop two 350 MW interconnectors through its affiliate East West Cable One Ltd. in 2006.

 In 2006 the Minister for Communications, Energy and Natural Resources, instructed the Commission for Energy Regulation to commence the development of a regulated interconnector of 500 MW as it was deemed to be critical infrastructure.

 Eirgrid commenced work on the East West Interconnector in 2007.
-It was completed in 2012 and on 20 September 2012 it was inaugurated in Batterstown, County Meath by UK secretary for energy and climate change Ed Davey, Irish prime minister Enda Kenny and European Commissioner for Energy Günther Oettinger.
+It was completed in 2012 and on 20 September 2012 it was inaugurated in Batterstown, County Meath by UK Secretary of State for Energy and Climate Change Ed Davey, Irish Taoiseach Enda Kenny and European Commissioner for Energy Günther Oettinger.

 On 8 September 2016, the interconnector had a fault that occurred during an annual maintenance at the converter station in County Meath.
 The maintenance was carried out by contractor ABB.
-The interconnector re-entered service on 20 December 2016 with a fully rated 500 MW import, however exports to the UK were still limited to roughly 280MW.
+The interconnector re-entered service on 20 December 2016 with a fully rated 500 MW import, however exports to the UK were still limited to roughly 280 MW.
 As of June 2017, the cable offered full capacity in both directions.
 In March 2022, following a planned 3 week shutdown, the interconnector remained at below 1% capacity for an ongoing period.